 Methods: A ship will deploy CODE-type drifters to measure the upper meter surface current flow and WOCE-drifter drogues to measure current speed and direction at a depth of 10 meters.
 Each drifter will contain a surface thermistor to measure surface water temperatures.
 The drifters will be deployed from a ship from two different oil and lease block locations, on a weekly basis, beginning in early August and ending by mid-September.
-The drifter positions will be determined by satellite GPS (Global Positioning System) fixes twice every hour during its time of operation.
+The drifter positions will be determined by satellite GPS fixes twice every hour during its time of operation.
 Repeated drifter deployments will allow statistical analysis of the spatial and temporal distribution of upper ocean flow, its vertical shear, and surface water motion.
 Comparison of drifter movements will also be made against available subsurface current measurements from current meters and ADCPs and surface measurements collected from HF radars.
 The impacts on drifter motion from the seasonal changes in ocean stratification will also be examined.
 Synthetic Aperture Radar (SAR) satellite imagery will be analyzed to document whether drifter motion is impacted by ice edge fronts.
 These drifter deployments will encompass a near full range of sea ice concentrations, meteorological, and oceanographic conditions that would be expected during the July/August through September/October open water season in the northeast Chukchi Sea.
 Their individual trajectories will be updated daily to a map on the publically available, University of Alaska Fairbanks project web site.
+A second field season has been added to this program.

+Region: Alaska

+Planning Area(s): Beaufort Sea, Chukchi Sea

 Title: Adaptation of Arctic Circulation Model (NT-08-02)

 BOEM Information Need(s) to be Addressed: Oil spill trajectory analysis for impact assessment is needed for the Beaufort and Chukchi Planning Areas.
-Oil Spill Risk Analysis (OSRA) is a cornerstone foundation for evaluating alternatives in OCS oil and gas leasing EIS preparation and for evaluating mitigation, such as oil spill contingency plans.
+Oil-Spill-Risk Analysis (OSRA) is a cornerstone foundation for evaluating alternatives in OCS oil and gas leasing EIS preparation and for evaluating mitigation, such as oil spill contingency plans.
 Development and application of state-of the-art circulation models are essential to future OSRA-based EIS analyses.
-This study addresses aspects of USGS Recommendations 3.01, 3.02, 4.01 and 7.04.